StayDashing28/Computing/Teacher-Day/Ideas/Mdm Sim.md

   Teaching us how to make a good dish,
   With names and terms on the plate,
   Putting nothing else to rebate.
+  Hands always on your face,
+  No wonder you've got a great pace.